 {\it The basic ideas of our scheme:--} Let us begin by noting that the various versions of macrorealist inequalities/conditions that have been applied in different contexts usually consider the same observable to be successively measured on a single particle evolving in time.
-In contrast, here for the example considered, the successive measurements are invoked in such a way that they pertain to different observables.
-Let us now explain how this is realised.
-For a one-dimensional system harmonically oscillating between $x = - \infty$ to $x = \infty$, dividing this domain of oscillation into two sub-domains, ranging from $x = - \infty$ to $x = \beta_i$ and $x = \beta_i$ to $x = \infty$, where $\beta_i$ is any real number, we consider coarse-grained spatial measurement at an instant $t=t_i$ that determines which one of these two regions the oscillating system is in at the given instant.
+In contrast here, for the example considered, the successive measurements are invoked in such a way that they pertain to different observables.
+Let us now explain how this is realized.
+For a one-dimensional system harmonically oscillating between $x = - \infty$ and $x = \infty$, dividing this domain of oscillation into two subdomains, ranging from $x = - \infty$ to $x = \beta_i$ and from $x = \beta_i$ to $x = \infty$, where $\beta_i$ is any real number, we consider coarse-grained spatial measurement at an instant $t=t_i$ that determines which one of these two regions the oscillating system is in at the given instant.
 A key element of our scheme is that the location $x = \beta_i$ of the boundary between the two regions for the type of measurement considered is chosen according to the instant $t=t_i$ at which the measurement is made.
-For convenience, considering that the initial coherent state Gaussian wave function at $t=0$ is peaked at $x=0$, we choose the instant of the first measurement at the initial instant, i.e., $t_1 = 0$ and the boundary for this measurement to be located at $x=\beta_1 = 0$.
+For convenience, considering that the initial coherent-state Gaussian wave function at $t=0$ is peaked at $x=0$, we choose the instant of the first measurement to be the initial instant, i.e., $t_1 = 0$ and we determine the boundary for this measurement to be located at $x=\beta_1 = 0$.